Atlanta Gay Travel

 Felix’s

-Felix’s is another local-feeling gay bar with a low-key vibe.
-Expect a largely 30+ and diverse crowd along with friendly bartenders, a colorful interior, and intimate mid-week events.
+Felix’s is another local-feeling gay hangout with a low-key vibe.
+Expect a diverse, largely 30+ crowd along with friendly bartenders, a colorful interior, and intimate mid-week events.

 Oscar’s Bar

-Directly next to Felix’s, Oscar’s Bar is Atlanta’s signature martini bar.
-It’s a decent gay bar hangout for Wednesday night trivia, singing show tunes on Thursdays or just grabbing a casual mid-afternoon drink on the weekend.
+Oscar’s Bar is the signature local martini bar.
+Head over for Wednesday night trivia, show tune singalongs on Thursdays or just a casual mid-afternoon drink on the weekend.

-They host a lot of “day drinking” events too, usually from 2 PM to 8 PM.
+They host a bunch of “day drinking” events too, usually from 2 PM to 8 PM.

 Tripp's Bar